awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.FAQ.md

 **Q: How much does Performance Insights cost?**

-A: Performance Insights will include 24 hours of retained data and console access only\)\.
-Performance Insights while in preview, offers a free tier that includes a trailing 24 hours of performance data retention\.
-Pricing for longer term data retention will be published at GA\.
+A: Performance Insights free tier includes 7 days of rolling data retention\.
+A fee\-based long\-term data retention option will be offered in a future release\.

 **Q: How far back can I look at performance data stored in Performance Insights?**